rmbolger/Posh-IBWAPI/docs/Guides/Definitive-REST-Examples.md

 ```

 !!! note
     You can use `-ReturnAll` to return all available data for a given object type.
 This flag requires WAPI version 1.7.5+ because it involves extra queries to the schema under the hood.
 Thus, it is also less performant than a normal query because of the extra roundtrips to the server.
 If you know the fields you want, it is better to use `-ReturnFields 'field1','field2','fieldX'`.
-Using `-ReturnFields` will prevent the base fields from being returned unless you explicitly include them or also use `-ReturnBaseFields`.
+Using `-ReturnFields` will prevent the base fields from being returned unless you explicitly include them or also use `-ReturnBase`.

 There are two different ways to modify the host you just queried.
 They involve slightly different ways of calling `Set-IBObject`.
 The easiest, particularly if you're making the same change to multiple objects, is usually to just pipe the variable to `Set-IBObject` and provide a template for the changes with `-TemplateObject`.
 This works because `Set-IBObject` knows how to pull the `_ref` field out of the pipelined object and use it for `-ObjectRef`: